NormanDunbar/TraceCollier/README.md

 - Oracle Enterprise Linux 7.3
 - CentOS Enterprise Linux 7.2

-**Please note**: TraceMiner2 tries to use the Standard Template Library's REGEX facilities.
+**Please note**: Trace Collier tries to use the Standard Template Library's REGEX facilities.
 However, these do not work in versions of the STL supplied with `g++` at versions less than 4.9.0. there is a check in the source code (in `gnu.h`) to determine if the compiler works or doesn't, and if not, uses plain old scanning for the required data - such as cursor IDs, depth, lengths of SQL statements etc.

 ### Compiled with G++ 5.x.x: